 October 27, 2017 – Douglas County, Nebraska: USDA Agricultural Marketing Service Local Food Economics Toolkit Workshops.

 June 29, 2017 –Dougherty County, GA: Food Systems and Economic Development

-In support of the Albany-Dougherty Planning Department, GFC is hosting a workshop for the county commissioners, economic development professionals, planners, GFC steering committee members and local organizations working on asset based economic development focused on food system-based economic development strategies.
-Speakers will share insights, tools and experiences on the importance of and how to incorporate and foster food system-based economic development strategies.
-Speakers include:
+In support of the Albany-Dougherty Planning Department, GFC hosted a workshop for the county commissioners, economic development professionals, planners, GFC steering committee members and local organizations working on asset based economic development focused on food system-based economic development strategies.
+Speakers shared insights, tools and experiences on the importance of and how to incorporate and foster food system-based economic development strategies.
+Speakers included:

 - Paul Forgey, Director of Planning, Albany-Dougherty County

 - Justin Strickland, President, Albany-Dougherty Economic Development Commission

 - Kent Wolfe, Director, University of Georgia Center for Agribusiness and Economic Development